Ramified descent: Introduction

-Moreover, this appears to be only the second known example of transcendental obstruction to weak approximation for quotients $SL_n/G$, or, in other words (see \cite[Section 1.2]{Harari2007}), to the Grunwald Problem for a finite group $G$.
-The first such example is Theorem 1.2 of \cite{DLN17}.
-Our example seems to be much more explicit than that of \cite{DLN17}.
-Indeed, in the latter, the authors provide an example of a quotient $SL_n/G$ where weak approximation holds up to Brauer-Manin obstruction but such that the algebraic obstruction is trivial, which indirectly proves that the transcendental obstruction is non-trivial.
-By contrast, we prove that some explicit classes of the transcendental Brauer group of the varieties in question provide an obstruction to weak approximation.
-As in \cite{DLN17}, also in our example the algebraic obstruction vanishes.
+Incidentally, Theorem \ref{Thm:gbsp} appears to be only the second known example of transcendental obstruction to weak approximation for quotients $SL_n/H$, or, in other words (see \cite[Sec.\ 1.2]{Harari2007}) to the Grunwald Problem for a finite group $H$.
+The first such example was obtained by Demarche, Lucchini and Neftin in \cite[Theorem 1.2]{DLN17}.
+However, unlike in {\em loc.cit.}, where the existence of a transcendental obstruction is proven non-constructively, we show the non-triviality of the transcendental Brauer--Manin pairing by computing it explicitly.